 White = Prayer of Repentance For Cleansing

-The white bead represents the cleansing that occurs when a sinner repents and turns to God.
+The white bead represents cleansing from sin, when a person repents, " turns to God."
 “Have mercy on me,

 Oh God, according to your unfailing love; according to your great compassion blot out my transgressions.
 Wash away all my iniquity and cleanse me from my

 Blue = Water/Spirit Baptism